 Lithium Iron Phosphate batteries (also known as LiFePO4 or LFP) are a sub-type of lithium-ion (Li-ion) batteries.
 LiFePO4 offers vast improvements over other battery chemistries, with added safety, a longer lifespan, and a wider optimal temperature range.

 These features have led to the widespread use of LiFePO4 batteries in solar generators, backup energy systems, and electric vehicles (EVs).
-This rise in popularity has led to a drastic price decrease in products that utilize LFPs.
+This rise in popularity has led to a drastic price decrease in products that utilise LFPs.

 Learn the numerous benefits of LiFePO4 and why it’s outpacing other batteries in various applications.